Simultaneous Evolutionary Fits for Jupiter and Saturn Incorporating Fuzzy Cores: APPLE Code

 We use \texttt{APPLE} \citep{Sur2024_apple} for computing all evolutionary models.
 Employing an operator-split method, it solves the hydrostatic structure with energy and species transport implicitly in time, governed by the equations:

-where $X_i=\{X, Y, Z\}$ denotes the hydrogen, helium, and heavy element mass fractions, respectively, and all other symbols have standard definitions \cite[see][]{Sur2024_apple}.
-A compact core of mass $M_c$, using the AQUA EOS \citep{Haldemann2020}, is embedded in the center.
-The code supports various H-He EOS options from the EOS module of \cite{Tejada2024}, such as SCvH95 \citep{Scvh1995}, CMS19+HG23 \citep{Chabrier2019, Howard2023}, and CD21 \citep{Chabrier2021}, with heavy elements mixed via the volume addition law.
+where $X_i=\{X, Y, Z\}$ denotes the hydrogen, helium, and heavy element mass fractions, respectively, and all other symbols have standard definitions \cite[see][]{Sur2024_apple}. {Heavy elements in the envelope were modeled using the AQUA EOS \citep{Haldemann2020}, while a compact core of mass $M_c$, is made up of 50\% iron and 50\% post-perovskite (MgSiO$_3$) \citep{Keane1954, Stacey2004, Zhang2022}, is embedded in the center.} The code supports various H-He EOS options from the EOS module of \cite{Tejada2024}, such as SCvH95 \citep{Scvh1995}, CMS19+HG23 \citep{Chabrier2019, Howard2023}, and CD21 \citep{Chabrier2021}, with heavy elements mixed via the volume addition law. {The angular frequency in Equation \ref{eq:1} evolves over time, while conserving angular momentum.
+The time-dependent moment of inertia is derived from the structure using the Theory of Figures to Fourth Order \citep[TOF4;][]{Nettelmann2017}.
+The conservation calculation assumes present-day inferred rotation rates and corresponding moment of inertia estimates \citep[e.g.,][]{Militzer2022}.}

 The miscibility module can incorporate curves from \citet{Lorenzen2009, Lorenzen2011}, \citet{Schottler2018}, and \citet{Brygoo2021} (hereafter referred to LHR0911, SR18, and Brygoo21, respectively), with adjustable temperature shifts and the full $Y$ dependence.
 Helium rain is simulated using \textit{scheme B} in \citet{Sur2024_apple}.
 For Jupiter, we use atmospheric boundary conditions from \citet{Chen2023}, and for Saturn we have developed new boundary conditions following the approach in \citet{Chen2023}.
 Energy transfer mechanisms include convection (via mixing-length theory), thermal conduction, and (quite subdominant, except in the atmosphere) radiation.
 Opacities for the atmosphere calculations are from \citet{Sharp2007} and \citet{Lacy2023}, and thermal conductivity is based on \citet{French2012}, adjusted to align with \citet{Zaghoo2017}.